kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 ### Step Two: Running the job monitoring script, and filtering the output (sbatch)

-Once you have edited your job monitoring script, you'll want to run it in an sbatch script.
+If you're submitting your job with sbatch, then once you have edited your job monitoring script, you'll want to add it to an sbatch script.
 For example;
 ```
 #!/bin/bash
 #SBATCH --job-name=MyJob